 “Since my college days, I’ve been experimenting a lot with different materials.
 To me, each idea normally chooses its own material.”

-David Thuku was born in 1985 in Nakuru, Kenya, and currently lives and works in Nairobi, Kenya.
+Born in 1985 in Nakuru, Kenya, David Thuku is a contemporary artist who currently lives and works in Nairobi.

 Thuku graduated at the Buru Buru Institute of Fine Arts in Nairobi and is now a painter and mixed media artist.

 In 2013 he co-founded Brush-Tu Art Studio, a creative collective providing artists within a studio space, with the purpose of a collaborative exchange.